 1926: The 10-team NHL realigns into two divisions.
 The Montreal Canadiens, Montreal Maroons, Toronto Maple Leafs, Ottawa Senators and New York Americans are placed in the Canadian Division.
 The American Division includes the Boston Bruins and Pittsburgh Pirates, as well as the League's three newest franchises -- the New York Rangers, Detroit Cougars (later the Red Wings) and Chicago Black Hawks (then two words).

-1960: Forward Jerry Toppazzini of the Bruins becomes the last non-goaltender to play goalie.
+1960: Jerry Toppazzini of the Bruins, a forward, becomes the last non-goaltender to play goalie in an NHL game.
 He steps in after Don Simmons is injured with 30 seconds remaining in the third period of a 5-2 loss at Chicago but does not face any shots.

 1971: Norm Ullman of the Maple Leafs becomes the fourth NHL player to reach 1,000 career points.
 Ullman has two assists during a 5-3 loss to the Rangers at Maple Leaf Gardens.

-1979: Rookie forward Mike Gartner scores his first NHL goal in the Washington Capitals' 8-6 victory against the visiting Los Angeles Kings.
-Gartner scores 36 goals in his first season and finishes his career with 708.
+1979: Mike Gartner scores his first NHL goal in the Washington Capitals' 8-6 victory against the visiting Los Angeles Kings.
+The rookie forward scores 36 goals in his first season; he finishes his career with 708.